MicrosoftDocs/data-api-builder-docs/data-api-builder/relationships.md

 ---
-title: Relationships in Data API builder
+title: Entity relationships
-description: This document defines the relationships in Data API builder.
+description: Review GraphQL-specific relationships in Data API builder and how you can define, map, or manage them.
-author: anagha-todalbagi
+author: seesharprun
-ms.author: atodalbagi
+ms.author: sidandrews
+ms.reviewer: jerrynixon
 ms.service: data-api-builder
-ms.topic: relationships
+ms.topic: concept-article
-ms.date: 04/06/2023
+ms.date: 03/29/2024
+# Customer Intent: As a developer, I want to use relationships, so that I can better "shape" my GraphQL representation of my data.
 ---

-# Relationships
+# Entity Relationships

 GraphQL queries can traverse related objects and their fields, so that with just one query you can write something like: